folio-org/okapi/doc/guide.md

 ```
 HTTP/1.1 401 Unauthorized
 Content-Type: text/plain
-X-Okapi-Trace: GET auth:401 53182us
+X-Okapi-Trace: GET test-auth:401 52904us
 Transfer-Encoding: chunked

 Auth.check called without X-Okapi-Token
 ```

 Why does this happen?
-The other library has the auth module enabled, and that module intercepts _all_ requests (by means of the `routingEntry` whose path is `/` and whose `level` is 10).
-As a result, the `auth` module is invoked before the `test-basic` module.
-And the `auth` module causes the request to be rejected unless it contains a suitable `X-Okapi-Token`.
+The other library has the `test-auth` module enabled, and that module intercepts _all_ requests (by means of the `routingEntry` whose path is `/` and whose `level` is 10).
+As a result, the `test-auth` module is invoked before the `test-basic` module.
+And the `test-auth`
+module causes the request to be rejected unless it contains a suitable `X-Okapi-Token`.